Game Notes vs. New Hampshire

 ---

+The Erie SeaWolves return to UPMC Park Wednesday to conclude a home series with the New Hampshire Fisher Cats (Toronto Blue Jays)...The SeaWolves dropped a pair of extra-inning contests at the hands of a doubleheader sweep by the Fisher Cats....Alex Faedo looked impressive in his AA debut, laboring six innings and allowing just two runs on two hits while striking out seven....Danny Woodrow logged his first multi-RBI game in the second game of the two-bill...The SeaWolves are now 4-10 in extra inning games and lead the league in extra-innings games played...Dominic Ficociello notched his 17th multi-hit game of the season in the first game, which leads the team....The doubleheader sweep snapped a four game winning streak for Erie and a five series winning streak...Today's game is the last game between New Hampshire and Erie at UPMC Park in 2018....Sandy Baez will make his 13th start on the season for Erie today and his first against New Hampshire...The righty earned his first AA win in his most recent start against Trenton, allowing only two runs in 7.0 IP with four strikeouts....It tied his longest outing of the 2018 season....Josh DeGraaf will make his sixth start of the season for New Hampshire....DeGraaf has lost in three consecutive starts, including his most recent where he only lasted 3.1 IP with five runs against the Altoona Curve.

--This is the first and second of six meetings between Erie and New Hampshire.
+-This is the third of six meetings between Erie and New Hampshire.
+The Fisher Cats lead 2-0

 - Erie catchers have combined to throw out 32 of 63 potential base stealers.
-Jake Rogers leads the league (21-for-39), throwing out potential base stealers 56% of the time.
+Jake Rogers leads the league (25-for-44), throwing out potential base stealers 57% of the time.

-- The SeaWolves are tied for fifth with a .250 batting average.
-New Hampshire is first with a .273 AVG.
+- The SeaWolves are tied for sixth with a .250 batting average.
+New Hampshire is first with a .271 AVG.

 -The SeaWolves are 18-17 in games played away from UPMC Park this season, while only being 13-19 at home.